What Results Can I Expect from Cosmetic Fat Transfer?

 How Is a Cosmetic Fat Transfer Executed?

-Before a cosmetic fat transfer can be executed, the cosmetic surgeon needs to obtain a certain amount of fat from the body of the patient, or the patient has some fat stored in our cosmetic fat bank that can be used.
+Before a cosmetic fat transfer can be executed, the cosmetic surgery needs to obtain a certain amount of fat from the body of the patient, or the patient has some fat stored in our cosmetic fat bank that can be used.

 Fat that is taken from a patient during liposuction needs to be prepared for reintroduction; this means that the fat must be separated from blood and other body fluids.
 Therefore, any fat obtained from the patient’s body must go through special processing.